michaelgoitein/Virtusa-digital-playbook-theme/README.md

 - Sticky navigation at the top of screen at both desktop and mobile resolutions
 - Support for custom sidebars for each front page section.
+- Sticky left navigation
-- Full width content at higher resolutions
+- Search box in top header at higher resolutions
+- Breadcrumb navigation to provide users with context

 ## How to Use